loning/alltheory/docs/psi-physics-theory/field-collapse-mechanics/chapter-47-quantization-psi-operators.md

 **Theorem**: Low-energy physics independent of UV details.

-**Proof**: Higher dimension operators suppressed by powers of E/Λ. For E << Λ, only relevant and marginal operators matter. ∎
+**Proof**: Higher dimension operators suppressed by powers of E/Λ. For E $\ll$ Λ, only relevant and marginal operators matter. ∎

 ## 47.15 Conclusion: The Algebra of Reality